 Dr. Lettenberger-Klein uses a client-centered integrated treatment model that focuses on cognitions, emotions, and behavior, and believes in accessing all relevant components of the client system throughout treatment.
 All treatment includes a component of accessing resources clients already possess, while offering additional resources to facilitate growth and overall health.

-Her professional affiliations and certifications include: American Association for Marriage and Family Therapy, Georgia Association for Marriage and Family Therapy, National Counsel on Family Relations, Trauma-Focused Cognitive Behavioral Therapy, Psychological First Aide Training and Florida Association for Marriage and Family Therapy- Former Treasurer.
+Her professional affiliations and certifications include: American Association for Marriage and Family Therapy, Georgia Association for Marriage and Family Therapy, National Council on Family Relations, Trauma-Focused Cognitive Behavioral Therapy, Psychological First Aide Training and Florida Association for Marriage and Family Therapy- Former Treasurer.

 Masters in Social Work, Licensed Clinical Social Worker